-In December 2004, the chairman and chief executive officer of a non-U.S. industry participant (to which we refer in this section as the "initial potential acquiror") contacted Charles R. Williamson, Unocal's chairman and chief executive officer, and in the following weeks expressed his company's potential interest in an acquisition of Unocal.
+In December 2004, the chairman and chief executive officer of CNOOC Limited, an affiliate of China National Offshore Oil Company, contacted Charles R. Williamson, Unocal's chairman and chief executive officer, and in the following weeks expressed his company's potential interest in an acquisition of Unocal.
 Mr. Williamson and other senior executives from Unocal discussed this matter generally with the initial potential acquiror during the following weeks.

-On January 6, 2005, a major publication in the United Kingdom published a report indicating a potential bid for Unocal.
+On January 6, 2005, a major publication in the United Kingdom published a report indicating a potential bid for Unocal by CNOOC.
 U.S.-based media published similar reports on the following day.
 On January 6, David J. O'Reilly, chairman and chief executive officer of Chevron, contacted Mr. Williamson to inquire whether Unocal was interested in discussing a potential strategic transaction with Chevron.
 Mr. Williamson indicated that Unocal was not at that time seeking offers for the company.
-During the following days, Mr. Williamson and the chairman and chief executive officer of the initial potential acquiror had additional communications in which they discussed the effect of the recent publicity, and the initial potential acquiror presented its views concerning the timing of a potential transaction.
+During the following days, Mr. Williamson and the chairman and chief executive officer of CNOOC had additional communications in which they discussed the effect of the recent publicity, and CNOOC presented its views concerning the timing of a potential transaction.